Muzamil-Gashroo/Swing-Desktop-App/README.md

 - The calculator supports the digits 0-9.
 - Use the `+`, `-`, `*`, and `/` buttons for addition, subtraction, multiplication, and division, respectively.
 - Press the `=` button to calculate the result.
-- Use the `CLR` button to clear the input field.
+- Use the `CLR` button to clear the input field..

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the license terms.